Zantac Cancer Lawsuit Claims In Chicago, Illinois

 - Wondering whether you can take legal action in Chicago or elsewhere in Illinois?

-Our Zantac cancer lawsuit attorneys at Tracey Fox King & Walters are actively reviewing potential legal cases in Chicago, Cook County and throughout Illinois on behalf of people who may have cancer due to taking Zantac, the popular heartburn and indigestion drug.
+Our Zantac cancer lawsuit attorneys at Tracey Fox & Walters are actively reviewing potential legal cases in Chicago, Cook County and throughout Illinois on behalf of people who may have cancer due to taking Zantac, the popular heartburn and indigestion drug.

 Many people nationwide are currently taking legal action against Sanofi, the French multinational pharmaceutical company that currently manufactures Zantac.
 If you live in Chicago or elsewhere in Illinois and believe you have been harmed by Zantac, contact our law firm and schedule your free case evaluation.
 We represent clients in Illinois and nationwide.